Living in the Czech Republic?

 The Czech Republic: A Brief History

-Between 1620 and 1989, the Czech Republic enjoyed only a very brief period of self-rule.
-United under Habsburg rule for 300 years, Czechs and Slovaks formed a joint independent state after the collapse of the monarchy at the end of World War I. Their short-lived independence was tarnished by minority problems as well as cultural and economic differences between the Czechs and the Slovaks.
+Between 1620 and 1989, the Czech Republic enjoyed a very brief period of self-rule.
+United under Habsburg rule for 300 years, Czechs and Slovaks formed a joint independent state — Czechoslovakia — at the end of World War I.

-Pressures from Nazi Germany, strengthened by the German minority within Czechoslovakia, finally led to the German annexation of the Sudetenland in 1938, and only one year later to the German invasion of the remaining Czech territory.
-Not many of the 100,000 Jews who lived in what is now the Czech Republic survived; very few went back to living in the Czech Republic after the war.
+Growing pressures from Nazi Germany, strengthened by support from the German minority within Czechoslovakia, finally led to the German annexation of the Sudetenland in 1938, and the subsequent German invasion of the remaining Czech territory one year later.

-The Czech and Slovak people were liberated by the Soviets, who subsequently sabotaged Czechoslovakia’s attempts at choosing its own form of government and quickly turned it into a satellite state of the Soviet Union.
-The 1968 reforms under Alexander Dubcek, who wanted to give socialism “a human face”, were brutally crushed by invading Soviet troops.
+In 1945, the Czech and Slovak people were liberated by the Soviets, who subsequently sabotaged Czechoslovakia’s attempts at choosing its own form of government, turning the country into a satellite state.
+In 1968, attempts at liberal reform — the Prague Spring — were led by Alexander Dubcek, who endeavored to give socialism “a human face”.
+These attempts were brutally stopped by Soviet troops.

 Of the roughly 10.5 million people who live in the Czech Republic, around 64% are ethnically Czech, 4.5% Moravian, 1.5% Slovak and 30% other.
-There were about half a million foreigners living in the Czech Republic in 2014.
-Foreigners comprise 4% of the total population and represent 13% of those living in the capital.
+There were about half a million foreigners living in the Czech Republic in 2017.
+Approximately 7% of the total population and 14% of those living in the capital are foreign-born.

 The largest groups of foreign residents are Ukrainians, Slovaks, and Vietnamese.
-After these nationalities, the Russians, Poles, and Germans are migrating to the Czech Republic in relatively large numbers..
-Citizens of other Western European countries and the Balkans also make up a significant share of foreigners living in the Czech Republic.
+There is also a significant number of Russian, Polish and German migrants.
+Citizens of other Western European countries and the Balkans also make up a substantial share of foreigners living in the Czech Republic.

-Czech cuisine may not be famed for its refinement, but it is hearty and tasty.
-Czechs enjoy their meat and their beer: the Czech Republic has the highest beer consumption per capita in the whole world at 143 liters from 2013–2014.
-The latter is, of course, also enjoyed outside the Czech Republic, especially in the form of its two famous brews Pilsner Urquell and Budvar.
+Czech cuisine is hearty and tasty, with meat and beer playing starring roles: in fact, the Czech Republic has held the title of highest beer consumption per capita for the last 23 years, with an average of 142.4 liters per person being consumed in 2015.
+Czech beer is, of course, also enjoyed outside the Czech Republic, especially in the form of its two most famous brews: Pilsner Urquell and Budvar.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.